Hamiltonian Floer theory on surfaces: Application: A new spectral invariant and its computation on surfaces

 and the PSS-image spectral invariants satisfy many of the same formal properties as the Oh-Schwarz spectral invariants.
 One is naturally led to ask when these two invariants coincide, and what to make of their difference.
 By the definition of the PSS-image spectral invariants, $c_{im}(\alpha;H) - c_{OS}(\alpha;H)$ represents the obstruction to our ability to find a tight cycle $\sigma \in CF_*(H,J)$ for $c_{OS}(\alpha;H)$ which additionally lies in the image of some PSS map at the chain level.
 Note that, on a surface, our knowledge that the image of a chain-level PSS map must be form a positive capped braid, while in general, the support of Floer cycles need not be positive implies that, at least in low dimensions, there are genuine obstructions to the equivalence of these two quantities.
 Thus, in some sense, while the Oh-Schwarz spectral invariants arise from purely (filtered) homological considerations, the PSS-image spectral invariants in principle encode some additional geometric information about the degree to which this filtration information may be probed by PSS-type maps.
 In fact, it turns out that one can also interpret the difference of the functions

-as measuring the failure of the PSS-image spectral invariants to satisfy the Poincar\'e duality relation discovered by Entov-Poterovich for the Oh-Schwarz spectral invariants in \cite{EP03}. \begin{prop} Let $\alpha, \beta \in QH_*(M,\omega) \setminus \lbrace 0 \rbrace$ be such that
+as measuring the failure of the PSS-image spectral invariants to satisfy the Poincar\'e duality relation discovered by Entov-Poterovich for the Oh-Schwarz spectral invariants in \cite{EP03}. \begin{proposition} Let $\alpha, \beta \in QH_*(M,\omega) \setminus \lbrace 0 \rbrace$ be such that

 where $\Pi$ is the bilinear pairing described in Section 2.3 of \cite{EP03} (see also Section 20.4 of \cite{Oh15}), then for all $H \in C^\infty(S^1 \times M)$,

 if and only if